• Skip to primary navigation

 • Knead gently a few times, then shape into a disc, wrap tightly in plastic wrap, and chill for at least an hour.

 • While the pastry is chilling, make the filling.
-Melt the butter over medium-high heat in a Dutch oven.
-Once the butter is bubbling, add the onion, celery, carrot, and garlic.
-Cook for about 5 minutes, until the vegetables have softened.
+Melt the butter over medium-high heat in a Dutch oven, then add the onion, celery, carrot and sauté for about 5 minutes, or until the vegetables have softened.
+Add the garlic and cook for 1 minute.

 • Stir in the potatoes and cook for another 5 minutes, then mix in the crumbled corned beef until well blended.

-• Pour in the beef stock, Worcestershire sauce, English mustard, and black pepper and stir until combined.
-Cover and bring to a boil.
+• Pour in the beef stock, Worcestershire sauce, English mustard, black pepper, and parsley and stir until combined.
+Bring to a boil.

 • Pour the filling into a 9 by 13-inch cake pan and chill in the freezer for 20 minutes, stirring halfway through.